 - The under-eye skin is delicate and has a lot of blood vessels in the area.
 Due to this fact, injecting fillers under the eyes can cause bruising in some patients.

 - Swelling under the eye is another common side effect of dermal fillers.
-However, it is temporary and usually goes away within a week.
+However, it is temporary and usually goes away within 2 days.

 - If the filler is not injected in the proper place, it can cause something called a Tyndall effect.
 This leads to a bluish discoloration in your under-eye area.
 However, this can be reversed using hyaluronidase treatment that breaks down the hyaluronic acid in the filler (1).